rajaridgway/rajaridgway.github.io/_posts/2020-04-01-ngssanalysis.md

 sec_ccc
 ```

 I went through a similar process for the SEPs given that the data was already gathered and formatted.
-The full code for that process can be found on my [GitHub](https://github.com/rajaridgway/ngssAnalysis).
+The full code in a Jupyter Notebook for that process can be found on my [GitHub](https://github.com/rajaridgway/ngssAnalysis).

 The last step was to manipulate the MS and HS dataframes to see if there was a relationship between SEPs and CCCs.
 This was accomplished by grouping the CCCs and the SEPs using the `.count` method: